The secret weapon most teachers miss (and how the triple tax advantage works)

 This is the strategy that turned my HSA into something more than just a healthcare account.

-The receipt tracking strategy is one approach many educators use — let it grow as long as you can.
+The receipt tracking strategy is one approach many educators use.
 But your HSA is flexible.
 Use it when you need to, let it grow when you can.
-There's no wrong answer as long as you're using it for qualified medical expenses.
+There's no wrong answer as long as you're using it for qualified medical expenses — the IRS has a full list in IRS Publication 502, and it covers more than you'd think (doctor visits, prescriptions, dental, vision, medical equipment, and more).

 Imagine a teacher pays about $35,000 in medical expenses out-of-pocket over 15 years (doctor visits, prescriptions, dental work, vision care).
 They track every receipt in a simple Excel spreadsheet.
+Meanwhile, their HSA balance grows substantially while staying fully invested.

 This is a hypothetical illustration for educational purposes only.
 Actual results depend on contributions, investment returns, and individual circumstances.
 HSA investments are subject to market risk.